ELBEQQAL94/fullstack_django_react_app/README.md

 * [ ] Add search leads form
 * [ ] Add seprate component to add, update leader
 * [ ] Add .env file for protect server routes
+* [ ] Add profile to show user info
+* [ ] Clear our the redux state for leads when logging out.
+* [ ] If im logged in and refresh the page it takes me back to the login page even though I can see my token in redux.

 - [ ] Setup eslint